-Andrea Pirlo, one of the finest midfielders of his generation, who won the World Cup with Italy in 2006, and won Serie A with AX Milan and Juventus, was always associated with the number 21 shirt throughout his long career.
+Andrea Pirlo, one of the finest midfielders of his generation and one of the best soccer players with number 21.
+He won the World Cup with Italy in 2006, and won Serie A with AX Milan and Juventus, was always associated with the number 21 shirt throughout his long career.

 He later revealed that this was for superstitious reasons.
 His father was born on the 21st, it was the day he got married, and it was also the day that he made his debut in Serie A.

 In 2011, he was on the verge of a lucrative move to Qatar, but decided against it one night at 9.21 pm – 21:21 per the 24-hour clock!
 Instead, he opted to join Juventus and had the most successful four years of his career.